I've known people who give up chocolate for Lent. I've

 Why not take that money you would have spent on chocolates or Starbucks or cheese and give it to "meet a need"?
 Let me suggest Love Link ministries as a worthy recipient of your giving.
 Love Link is an inner city ministry reaching out to families and individuals in the needy central core of Oklahoma City. [ more info on Love Link ministries ]

 I'm on Love Link's governing board.
-In recent weeks we're feeding more families than ever, our addiction recovery houses are full and First Indian Church is bursting to the seams during services with people even sitting on the floor for the lack of seats.
+In recent weeks we're feeding more families than ever, our addiction recovery houses are full and First Indian Church is bursting at the seams during services with people even sitting on the floor for the lack of seats.

 Jesus said we should deny ourselves, take up our cross and follow Him.
 Let's not let Lent be simply a season of self-denial.
 Let's make it a season of following Christ in the example of servant-hood.